pyohio/pyohio-static-website/2026/content/index.md

 ## The Python Community Conference Based in Ohio

-The 19th annual PyOhio is **Sat & Sun July 25–26, 2026** at the Cleveland State University Student Center in Cleveland, OH.
+The 19th annual PyOhio is **Sat & Sun July 25–26, 2026**<br>at the Cleveland State University Student Center in Cleveland, OH.

 PyOhio is FREE to attend thanks to the generous support of our [sponsors](/next/sponsors/) and individual donors.